January 14, 2020

 • Made in France.

 French Classic is basically Multiclad Pro with a different design, so the heating properties are some of the best to be found among affordable clad stainless cookware.
+It's not as good as Demeyere, which is thicker and heavier, but it's among the best you can buy.

 Durability

-The durability is good.
+The durability is excellent.

 The vast majority of product reviews (on Amazon and elsewhere) support our testing.
 However, a small percentage of buyers reported warping, rusting, discoloration, and a few other quality issues.